Whale Sharks and Manta Rays in the Maldives

 Adventure Sailing Tours

-Exploring volcanic atolls, cruising about aboard a traditional dhoni fishing boat, snorkelling the turquoise waters and spotting not only manta rays and whale sharks.
-Two highly recommended Maldives sailing tours (scroll down after clicking the link):
+Exploring volcanic atolls, cruising about aboard a traditional dhoni fishing boat, snorkeling the turquoise waters and spotting not only manta rays and whale sharks.
+We picked two Maldives sailing tours you'll definitely love (scroll down after clicking the link): Maldives Sailing Adventure Tours